Transport in Sri Lanka: Buses

 Colombo has an extensive, bus-based public transport system, with the Central Bus Stand in Pettah as its hub.
 The city's road network consists of radial links (or arterial routes), which link the city and district centres, and orbital links intersecting the arterial routes.
 Most bus routes are on the radial links, without dedicated bus lanes due to high peak traffic volume.
-A BRT system for Colombo has been proposed but not yet implemented.
+The newly introduced Lanka Metro Transit is a bus rapid transit service introduced in the capital's metropolitan region in April 2026 in order to provide transportation under the 'Clean Sri Lanka' program and operated as a subsidiary of the SLTB.
+The system is part of wider efforts to reduce traffic congestion and encourage a shift from private to public transport in Colombo.